Rascal Does Not Dream of a Knapsack Kid: Plot

 Returning to the beach, Sakuta sees the young Mai again who leads him "home."
 When he wakes up, he realizes he is not in the apartment he and Kaede shared in Fujisawa, but the family home they grew up in outside of Yokohama.
 Piecing things together after going to school and speaking with Futaba, he had apparently saved Kaede from bullying somehow which prevented her bruises, giving him the ideal life he never had, but he also notices a student (Ikumi Akagi) he had never met before at his high school, although they were formerly middle school classmates.
 Sakuta realizes that this is not the life he needs, so he has one last pleasant call with his mother before asking young Mai to take him back to his original timeline.

 Back in his timeline, Sakuta notices his journal has a message reading to get a grip on his life, put a letter into Mai's mailbox, and figure out his relationship with someone named Touko Kirishima.
 Deducing that he switched places with his "ideal universe's" Sakuta, his own syndrome is still unresolved.
 Leaving the letter in Mai's mailbox, Sakuta resumes his life as normal while invisible to everyone else until Mai arrives.
 Since she held onto the marriage certificate, she was able to remember him and they embrace.
 That evening, Mai spends the night with Sakuta, consoling him as he does not know how to resolve the issues he has had to deal with regarding his mom.
 Mai comforts him saying that it is all a part of growing up and he needs to confront these feelings head on.

 At the hospital for her checkup, Sakuta slips into the exam room with his mom seeing him again and they share a heartfelt reunion.
 Kaede soon enters and the three become a family once more.

 Later at work, Sakuta notices the young Shoko listening to music.
 Shoko informs him that her family intends to move to Okinawa, and they have a playful conversation until Shoko informs Sakuta that the song she is listening to and the singer, Touko Kirishima, do not appear to exist in any other timeline that Shoko remembers.

-A post-credits scene announces the University Student Arc.